Module 1

 James was the executive sponsor who brought TalentScreen AI to NovaTech.
 He presented the business case to the board.
 He personally reported the 40% reduction in time-to-hire.
 The tool is, in many ways, his project.

-Agree with James publicly but quietly flag the issue to Legal
+Agree with James publicly but flag the issue to Legal quietly

 So?